FabianHeinemann/Deep_learning_for_liver_NAS_and_fibrosis_scoring/README.md

 # Deep learning for liver NAS and fibrosis scoring

 Repository for the upcoming publication "Deep learning enables pathologist-like scoring of NASH models".
+Nature scientific reports, 2019 (accepted).

 **Input:**
 - Tiles of microscopy images of of mouse or rat liver tissue, stained with Masson's trichrome (see below for details on tiles).